-Annabel Tilley is an artist and writer, and has exhibited widely including: Transition Gallery, APT, Standpoint Gallery, Usher Gallery, Nottingham Castle Museum, Oriel Davis, Towner Art Gallery, Hastings Museum, The Jerwood Drawing Prize, RCA Secret and Fruehsorge Contemporary Drawing in Berlin.
+Annabel Tilley is an artist and writer, and has exhibited widely including: Transition Gallery, APT, Standpoint Gallery, Usher Gallery, Hastings Contemporary, Nottingham Castle Museum, Oriel Davis, Towner Art Gallery, Hastings Museum, The Jerwood Drawing Prize, RCA Secret and Fruehsorge Contemporary Drawing in Berlin.
 She has undertaken several residencies and commissions, and was shortlisted for the John Moore's Painting Prize 2020.

 Annabel Tilley trained in Fine Art (Painting) at The University of Brighton.
 She has an MA in literature and lives in Hastings.
 She delivers regular classes on experimental drawing, collage and sketchbooking at West Dean Collage among others.
 She has lectured on professional practice for artists at universities and arts orgs around the UK.

 Annabel Tilley co-founded and ran the London-based arts organisation, Zeitgeist Projects, with Rosalind Davis from 2012-2015 to provide opportunities for artists including their popular talk: The A-Z of Surviving as an Artist, and the annual open exhibition: The Zeitgeist Open (2012-2015).
 She has co-curated a number of exhibitions including: No-one Lives in the Real World, Standpoint Gallery (2015), The Distance Between (2014), Discernible (2013) and Collectible (2012).